 Editorial Board Memberships

-- TPC Member, IEEE GLOBECOM 2018 (Communication Theory, Signal Processing for Communications, Wireless Communications, and Cognitive Radio and Networks Symposia)
+- TPC Member, IEEE GLOBECOM 2021 (Communication Theory, Wireless Communications, and Green Communication Systems and Networks Symposia)

 - "Efficient Evaluation of the Weight Spectral Shape of Nonbinary Protograph LDPC Codes," delivered at Technische Universität Wien, Austria, 18 July 2016.